Yousousen/bsc_physics_cleaner/README.md

 #### Installation for the C++ scripts

-If a GPU is available, one can follow the steps as listed under _MMAAMS workstation_, _Installation for the C++ scripts_, but choose a cuda-enabled distribution of libtorch instead, otherwise follow the same procedure.
+If a GPU is available, one can follow the steps as listed under _MMAAMS workstation_, _Installation for the C++ scripts_, but choose a cuda-enabled distribution of libtorch instead.
+The rest of the procedure is the same.
 ### Colab

 See _Using the scripts on Google Colab_.